RomanShtyk/books/chess/The_Amateurs_Mind.md

   what you want and play without fear of a mating surprise.
 If you see a King in the center, do everything you can to blast things open and execute it.
 No subtleties here, just pure brutality!

+Tips

+* Don't become entranced with your own plans.
+You must also take note of the opponent's possibilities and gauge just how dangerous they really are.
+* Part of your plan can be the prevention of the opponent's goals.
+For example, you can be playing to win a weak pawn but can take time out to prevent his Knight from reaching a strong central outpost.
+* In an open position, the first person to dominate an open central file will usually gain the initiative.
+* The initiative will usually go to the first person who turns his plan into a reality.

+Tips

+* Always be aware of your opponent's plans and ideas.
+  Don't panic in the face of a kingside attack.
+Size up his real threats, make defensive moves when needed and continue with your own plans.
+* Follow your plans with gusto.
+Be devoted to your plan and it will serve you well.
+* Don't play with fear in your heart.
+If you play with courage, the worst thing that can happen to you is a loss.
+Since we will all lose many games in our lifetime, we might as well go down with honor and make every game as instructive as possible.
+Playing passively and getting routed is no fun at all and teaches you nothing.
+* Worry, confusion and hasty moves leads to gross blunders.
+If you find your mind fogging up, sit back, relax and take a fresh look at the position.
+* Chess is a game of willpower.
+Don't let the opponent's will dominate yours.
+Stick to your plans and don't allow him to distract you from them.
+* Take nothing for granted.
+Don't feel or hope that some line is good or bad.
+Make sure it is!
+* The best defense is a good offense.
+When you have to defend, try to make a move that also furthers your own plans.

+#### Many imbalances on the board

 # 187